The 41st Annual Short Course

 Converting a laboratory scale emulsion polymerization process to a production scale process requires consideration of a range of issues including reaction kinetics, heat transfer and mixing (mass transfer).
 Emulsion polymerizations often pose a difficult scaleup challenge since by their nature the polymerization kinetics are coupled with both heat and mass transfer.
 Consequently almost any change to the process during scaleup is likely to impact product properties, whereas the primary goal of scaleup is to reproduce the latex properties obtained in bench scale experiments.
 Typical challenges encountered in scaleup include inability to obtain the desired latex properties, coagulum formation, and problems controlling the reactor temperature.
 The principles of scaling up an emulsion polymerization will be introduced, and these specific challenges will be discussed.

-The Role of Surfactants in Emulsion Polymerization Processes
+The Role of Surfactants in Emulsion Polymerization Processes and Kinetics

 Branching and Grafting in Emulsion Polymerizations